Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 These challenges are not about intelligence or motivation.
 Many individuals with ADHD are highly capable learners.

-However, without targeted support, executive functioning differences can make school significantly harder.
+However, without targeted support, executive functioning differences can make learning significantly harder.

 Research suggests students with ADHD are two to three times more likely to leave school before graduation compared with peers without ADHD.
 In adulthood, individuals with ADHD are also less likely to complete post-secondary education and may experience more employment instability.